Samuelsnv2/Deep-Learning-studies/README.md

 ## Contact

-If you have any questions or just want to connect, you can reach me at [samuelsnv2@gmail.com] or [LinkedIn Profile](https://www.linkedin.com/in/samuel-s-n-viana/).
+If you have any questions or just want to connect, you can reach me at [samuelsnv2@gmail.com](mailto:samuelsnv2@gmail.com) or [LinkedIn](https://www.linkedin.com/in/samuel-s-n-viana/).

 Happy learning and exploring the world of Machine Learning and Deep Learning!